iifl-logo

 2.1 Company Overview

-The Company is among Indias leading and the largest integrated infrastructure developers, specialising in roadways and highways.
-It enjoys robust in-house integrated project execution capabilities — Engineering, Procurement and Construction (EPC) and Operation and Maintenance (O&M) — across all its business verticals like Build Operate Transfer (BOT), Toll-Operate-Transfer (TOT) and Hybrid Annuity Model (HAM).
+The Company stands among Indias leading and the largest integrated infrastructure developers, with strong specialisation in roadways and highways.
+It boast comprehensive in-house integrated project execution capabilities - Engineering, Procurement and Construction (EPC) and Operation and Maintenance (O&M).
+These capabilities span across all its business verticals like Build Operate Transfer (BOT), Toll-Operate- Transfer (TOT) and Hybrid Annuity Model (HAM) enabling long-term asset management.

 The Company is a pioneer in the road BOT business.
 It is Indias largest road BOT operator with a rich portfolio of 26 projects, including 18 BOT, 4 TOT and 4 HAM projects through the parent company and 2 InvITs.
-Operation and Maintenance of all projects is carried out by parent company.
+Operation and Maintenance of all projects is carried out by the company as the Project Manager.
 The Company also has the largest TOT - Mumbai-Pune Expressway - to its credit.
-The companys TOT portfolio aggregates to 38% of the total TOT market share of TOT projects awarded in India.
+The companys TOT portfolio aggregates to 33% of the total TOT market share of TOT projects awarded in India.
 Altogether, it has ~12% share in Indias North South Highway connectivity.
-The toll revenue that IRB group has collected across the listed company and the two InvITs is around 10% share of the total toll revenue collected across India.
+The toll revenue that IRB Group has collected across the listed company and the two InvITs is around 10% share of the total toll revenue collected across India.

-Over the years, the Company has developed rich in-house expertise in both its EPC and O&M verticals.
-The Companys clients primarily comprise government authorities.
+Over the years, the Company has developed rich inhouse expertise in both its EPC and O&M verticals.
+The Companys clients comprise government authorities.
 Today, the Company is the only integrated Highways development platform in India providing a compelling business visibility for almost 3 decades through the projects under O&M in its umbrella and catering to the investors with diverse risk appetite through parent company and the two Investment Trusts (InvITs).
 The Infrastructure Investment Trusts (InvITs) are new avenues available in the market for Investors, which have been designed to pool money from various investors for investing in revenue generating assets.
-The group has three listed entities which caters to various kind of investors
+The group has three listed entities which caters to various kinds of investors:

 1. Public InvIT - Investors seeking stable yield

-3. The company- Investor seeking regular divided and capital appreciation
+3. The Company - Investor seeking regular dividend and capital appreciation.

 2.2 Business Overview